DmityL/CO_model/README.md

 |Clump006|3.46|
 |Clump007|1.644|

-We need to extract linewidth for 13CO(1-0) line.
+We need to extract linewidth for the 13CO(1-0) line.

-After executing these tools we will have following files: _FCRAO_12CO_spectra_Tpeak.csv, _FCRAO_13CO_spectra_Tpeak.csv, _FCRAO_13CO_spectra_FWHM.csv.
+After executing these tools, we will have the following files: _FCRAO_12CO_spectra_Tpeak.csv, _FCRAO_13CO_spectra_Tpeak.csv, _FCRAO_13CO_spectra_FWHM.csv.
-The next step is creation of the initial estimate table.
+The next step is the creation of the initial estimate table.
 We call it `calc.csv`.
-The content of the file is following:
+The content of the file is the following:

 |Clump|Peak1|Peak2|V|T12|Tex|T13|tau_13|tau_12|FWHM|sigma|
 |---|---|---|---|---|---|---|---|---|---|---|